schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/readme.md

 Also read the [Scribe Tools](http://scribetools.readthedocs.org/en/latest/schemacrawler/index.html) _Read The Docs_ guide.

+## Explore the Command-Line

+Explore the SchemaCrawler command-line on [Katacoda](https://www.katacoda.com/schemacrawler).

+SchemaCrawler provides detailed command-line help.
+Simply run `schemacrawler.cmd` (or `schemacrawler.sh` on Unix) with no command-line arguments for help.

 ## Examples

 The first thing to try is the [SchemaCrawler examples].